VICTOR-OLULETI/sortingPhoneNumbers/README.md

 # sortingPhoneNumbers
+This is a java application that generates a summary report with the total number of phone numbers for each service provider.
+Attached to the project is a text file containing 1 million phone numbers.
-This program sorts a million phone numbers into different their different network providers Also you could uncomment some part of the codes if you to categorize each numbers sorted into their different files as provided
+If you uncomment some part of the code, it would further categorize the each service provider number into its different files.
-Thanks
+Thanks.